-2.22 Subordinated loan notes
+2.23 Subordinated loan notes

-The Company has issued subordinated loan notes to fellow group subsidiary, Jefferies International Finance Limited, and Jefferies Group LLC.
-The subordinated loan notes are recorded on settlement-date, initially at fair value with subsequent measurement on an amortised cost basis utilising the effective interest rate.
+The Company has issued subordinated loan notes to fellow group subsidiary, Jefferies International Finance Limited.
+The subordinated loan notes are recorded on settlement date, initially at fair value with subsequent measurement on an amortised cost basis utilising the effective interest rate.

-2.23 Cash held in segregated accounts
+2.24 Cash held in segregated accounts

 As required by the FCA, the Company has segregated bank and broker accounts set up for certain clients under the FCA's Client Money Rules.
-The cash held in these segregated accounts is required to be separately segregated from that in the non-segregated bank accounts and held by the Company as statutory trustee for those clients.
+The cash held in these segregated accounts is required to be separated from the cash in the non-segregated bank accounts and held by the Company as statutory trustee for those clients.
 Segregated cash balances are not recorded on the Company's statement of financial position.

-2.24 Segmental information
+2.25 Segmental information

-The Company does not fall within the scope of IFRS 8 as a result, no segmental information has been included in this report.
+The Company does not fall within the scope of IFRS 8, as a result no segmental information has been included in this report.